dcunited001/dcunited001.github.io/_posts/2016-07-17-illegal-immigration-is-painful-for-everyone.md

         which should it be?
     - this should include people who are here because they overstayed their visa or whatever.
+    - mention that these immigrants help strengthen our economy
+      - they fill in gaps for skills we lack
+    - help contribute to diverse culture.
+      - diversity is the thing that sets america apart

 ## Illegal Immigrants